 Windmills vs. Wind Turbines

 Most people switch between the terms “wind turbine” and “windmill” quite often.
-But they have some important differences as well.
+But they have some crucial differences as well.
 Windmills have been used for centuries to pump water, grind grain, and do other similar works.

 Advantages and Disadvantages of Wind-Generated Electricity

-In the last 10 years, the cost of wind power has decreased drastically.
+In the last ten years, the cost of wind power has decreased drastically.
 But this technology still requires a higher initial investment compared to fossil-fueled generators.
 Roughly 80% of the investment goes to the machinery, with the balance of site preparation and installation.

 When we compare wind generating systems to fossil-fueled systems on a “life-cycle” cost basis, wind costs are more competitive with other technologies because you do not have any fuel to purchase and minimal operating expenses.

-A renewable Non-polluting Resource
+A renewable, Non-polluting Resource

 Supply and Transport Issues

 Finally, wind resource development may compete with other such projects for the land, and these alternatives may have a higher value than electricity generation.
-However, the turbines can also be placed on land used for grazing or even farming.
+However, the turbines can also be placed on land for grazing or farming.
 Instead of utilizing electricity to serve you wind, a wind turbine utilizes wind to generate electricity.